 The 1965 novel

 Dune is a science-fiction novel by the United States author Frank Herbert.
-It spawned the Dune franchise and is the first installment in the Dune saga.
+It spawned the Dune franchise and is the first instalment in the Dune saga.
 The novel has been translated into dozens of languages and sold nearly 20 million copies, making it one of the world´s best-selling sci-fi novels.

 Throughout the Dune novel, various fractions of the empire struggle to control Arrakis – i.e. control the supply and use of melange.
 The novel explores themes such as human emotion, ecology, religion, politics, and technology.